gmoualla/network-RAG-Lite-assistant/README.md

 User Question → Keyword Search → Retrieve Relevant Chunk → Grounded Prompt → Gemini API → Evaluation → Grounded Answer
 ```

+### ❓ Why "Enhanced RAG"?
+The Basic version sends *all* notes to the AI, which works for small files but fails for larger knowledge bases (context window limits).
+This **Enhanced Version** solves that by:
+1.  **Saving Costs & Tokens:** Only sends the specific section relevant to your question.
+2.  **Improving Accuracy:** Prevents the AI from getting confused by irrelevant information.
+3.  **Verifying Grounding:** Automatically checks if the AI actually found the answer in the notes or had to guess.

 ## 📁 Project Structure